AffekeNommu/TemperatureThing/README.md

 There is a limitation in the amount of data you can put in the email but the data type used for the message body will happily hold 100 readings.

+Readings in temp allow for -10 to 125degC.

 First full system project in Arduino and also first sharing on github.